Lovely Warren: Personal life

 Warren and her husband Timothy Granison have one daughter together.
-Following Granison's arrest on drug and weapons charges in 2021, Warren has stated that she and Granison had been "legally separated" for several years.
-In a press conference, Warren added, "I find the timing of yesterday's events, three weeks before early voting [for the mayoral primary] starts, to be highly suspicious," and, "There's nothing implicating me in these charges announced today, because I've done nothing wrong."
+Following Granison's arrest on drug and weapons charges in 2021, Warren stated that she and Granison had been legally separated for several years.
+At a press conference, Warren questioned the timing of the search shortly before early voting in the mayoral primary and said the charges did not implicate her.